Our latest views on data, trends and events influencing the markets.

 US Equity

-The FTSE 100, Euro Stoxx 50 and the Nikkei all declined, while the MSCI ACWI ex-USA and the Shanghai Composite were flat on the month.
+The FTSE 100, Euro Stoxx 50, Nikkei, MSCI ACWI ex-USA and Shanghai Composite all rose in May.

 International Equity